 In the world of texts and email, stationery makes an impact.
 Send a handwritten note of thanks or praise to employees who have worked especially hard.
 People will remember that you took the time to put pen to paper.

-Acknowledge the extra hours or time away from family that they make.
+Another great way to motivate your employees is to acknowledge the extra hours or time away from family that they spend.
 Recognize that employees need a work-life balance, and allow them the time to attend a wedding or child’s soccer game.

 Spend time away from the office with the team: Take a half day off to attend a baseball game, treat everyone to lunch, have an Easter egg hunt or Halloween party where employees can bring their children.